ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

     * Automatic MIME type handling
     * Node operations
   - Common Mistakes:
-    * The SDK handles preparing the folder for upload, there is no need to do so manually.
+    * The SDK handles fetching and preparing the folder for upload, there is no need to do so manually, or to interact with individual files in any way.
 Simply providing the folder path is sufficient //*EXTREMELY IMPORTANT*
     * `folderPath` is used for Node environments, `files` is used in Web environments.
 There is never a cause to provide both.

 @semantic-markers {